nozerobit/parrot-config/README.md

 cd ~ && git clone https://github.com/wixnic/parrot-config.git && cd parrot-config
 ```

-> IMPORTANT: cd ~ (clone this in the home folder, otherwise modify the script and change some directories in the script)
+> IMPORTANT: Clone this in the home folder, otherwise modify the script and change some directories in the script,

 2. Run the script